-Students seeking secondary (grades 9-12) teacher licensure in Mathematics must satisfy the requirements for the B.A. (or B.S.) degree and for Undergraduate Teacher Licensure (including the Secondary Education Minor) outlined under the Department of Teacher Education in this catalog.
-Students must include in their program: MATH 3521 and MATH 3535.
+Students seeking secondary (grades 9-12) teacher licensure in English must satisfy the requirements for the B.A. degree in Literature and for undergraduate teacher licensure (including the Secondary Education Minor) outlined under the heading for the Department of Teacher Education in this catalog.
+Teacher candidates are strongly encouraged to include ENGL3372 African-American Writers in their program and to take COMM 1110 Introduction to Mass Media as a general education requirement.